Active Learning Guided Computational Discovery of 2D Materials with Large Spin Hall Conductivity: DATA AVAILABILITY

 \section{DATA AVAILABILITY}

-The SHC data generated in this work can be accessed at the \href{https://github.com/MI-LAB-IITM/Active-Learning-Guided-Computational-Discovery-of-2D-Materials-with-Large-Spin-Hall-Conductivity.git}{GitHub Repository} or is available as a separate excel sheet.
-Complete list of features (before and after RFE), and comparative performance of different ML models across active learning rounds is given in Supplementary Information-1.
+The SHC data generated in this work can be accessed at the \href{https://github.com/MI-LAB-IITM/Active-Learning-Guided-Computational-Discovery-of-2D-Materials-with-Large-Spin-Hall-Conductivity.git}{GitHub Repository}.
+The visualisation of training data using t-SNE map, list of features (before and after RFE), comparative performance of different ML models across active learning rounds, SOC parameters for all 41 systems, and a representative example of DFT+SOC band fitting with TB (including SOC), and comparison of calculated SHC values of few TMDs with literature is given in Supplementary Information-1.
 The MLWF fitting of \textit{ab-initio} EBS for top 6 ranked systems and their PDOS are also provided in Supplementary Information-1, whereas those for rank-7 to rank-41 materials are provided in Supplementary Information-2.